joemaddalone/ReactSublimeSnippets/README.md

 Install the snippets
 =================================

-Move the `snippets` directory into a Sublime directory.
-The `Packages/User` works:

 Ubuntu
 ----

+From inside the root directory of this repository, move the `snippets` directory into `Packages/User`:

 ```
-~/.config/sublime-text-3/Packages/User
+mv snippets ~/.config/sublime-text-3/Packages/User
 ```

 You may have to restart Sublime.